Skip to content

 The blocks themselves can be quite cheaper than other construction materials.
 However, the inherent weight can make transporting them more complicated.

 A considerable stake in your build budget will go towards the actual construction of the brick wall.
-The Brick and Block process is all on-site, meaning the labour required will be more specialised and time-consuming.
+The brick and block process is all on-site, meaning the labour required will be more specialised and time-consuming.
 Skilled labour for bricklaying and blockwork may cost more than general construction labour.

 This is where modern construction methods such as SIPs and Timber frames hold an advantage, as they are manufactured off-site and generally include installation in their costs.
 As we mentioned before, the overall process of building also takes a lot less time to erect the kit on-site.

 In terms of costs, one factor to consider is funding (if required).
 As mentioned previously, traditional brick and block has stood the test of time, and lending options will be available to almost all lenders.
-Modern Methods still have plenty of lending options available and review your options with a self-build mortgage.
+Modern methods still have plenty of lending options available and review your options with a self-build mortgage.
 It is always a good place to start.

 At AC Architects, we follow the ‘Fabric First’ approach and always steer our clients towards modern build methods.
 Only about 5% of the projects we complete are built using brick and block construction.
 Despite this, the enduring popularity of brick-and-block homes shows they’re not going anywhere.
 The timeless and classic look combined with the ability to adapt certainly make it something to consider.